What I Wish I Knew Before Teaching Abroad In Namibia, Africa

-So if you don’t have an education degree will you be totally useless?
-I don’t think so and I don’t think I was.
+So, if you don’t have an education degree will you be totally useless?
+I don’t think so and I don't think I was.
 I mentored, worked with students to revamp the student newsletter, helped seniors create resumes, and did many, many other things.

-Resources Can Be Extremely Scarce
+Resources Can Be really tight

 You may be assigned to teach at a school with very limited teaching materials.
 Private schools across Africa tend to be better resourced while government (public) schools are generally needier.

-At the government highschool I taught at students had to share textbooks, desks, calculators and dictionaries.
+At the government high school I taught at students had to share textbooks, desks, calculators and dictionaries.
 Sometimes students came to class with no pencils or pens.